-Hamas and Israel begin prisoner exchange before Gaza summit
+Hamas and Israel exchange captives, detainees before Gaza summit

 ‘The war is over’

-While key questions remain over the future of Gaza and Hamas’s role in the territory, the exchange of captives and prisoners has raised hopes for ending the devastating war, which has ravaged the enclave, with at least 67,806 people killed and 170,066 wounded in the Palestinian enclave.
+While key questions remain over the future of Gaza and Hamas’s role in the territory, the exchange of captives and prisoners has raised hopes for ending Israel’s devastating war, which has ravaged the enclave and killed more than 67,806 people.

 The ceasefire is also expected to allow for a surge of humanitarian aid into Gaza, where famine has broken out amid Israel’s bombardment and blockade of the territory.
-Many of Gaza’s 2.3 million people are reported to be on the brink of starvation.
+Many of Gaza’s more than two million people are reported to be on the brink of starvation.

-Amid the transfers, Trump, whose administration played a leading role in putting together the deal, arrived at Israel’s Ben Gurion airport, where he was welcomed by Israeli President Isaac Herzog and Netanyahu.
+Amid the exchange, US President Donald Trump, whose administration played a leading role in putting together the deal, travelled to Israel to address the Knesset ahead of an international summit in Egypt he is due to co-chair later on Monday.

-Trump is set to address the Israeli Knesset later on Monday, after which he will fly to Egypt to co-chair a summit on the ceasefire agreement.
+Trump received a rousing reception at the Israeli parliament – but his speech was briefly interrupted when two members of the Knesset staged a protest before being removed.
+One held up a small sign reading, “Recognize Palestine.”

-“The war is over,” Trump told reporters as he left for Israel on Sunday, adding he thought the ceasefire would hold.
+During his wide-ranging address, Trump declared a “historic dawn of a new Middle East” and paid tribute to leaders from Arab and Muslim nations who he said had come “together to press Hamas, to set the hostages free”.